Lesser nothura

-The lesser nothura (Nothura minor) is a type of tinamou found in lowland dry grassland habitats in subtropical and tropical regions of southeastern South America.
+The lesser nothura (Nothura minor) is a type of tinamou found in dry grassland habitats in tropical regions of east-central South America.

 Taxonomy

 This is a monotypic species.
 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.

 Habitats

-The lesser nothura inhabits lowland the dry grassland habitats of subtropical or tropical regions at an altitude range of 200 to 1000 m.
+The lesser nothura inhabits dry grassland habitats of tropical regions at an altitude range of 200 to 1000 m.
 This tinamou can also be found in dry shrubland and savanna.
 It doesn't seem to like recently burned grasslands.

 Range

 The lesser nothura is found in parts of southeastern Brazil and recently in one location in east-central Paraguay.
 It has been found in Brasilia National Park, IBGE Roncador Biological Reserve, and Taguatinga in the Federal District, Emas National Park and Luziânia in Goiás and Serra da Canastra National Park and Serra do Cipó National Park in Minas Gerais, Itapetininga Experimental Station and Itirapina Experimental Station in São Paulo, and at Laguna Blanca, San Pedro department.